jessicakimho/ProductBee/docs/api.md

 - `401 UNAUTHORIZED` - Not authenticated
 - `403 FORBIDDEN` - Not PM or Admin, or ticket/user story not accessible
 - `404 NOT_FOUND` - Ticket or user story not found
-- `400 BAD_REQUEST` - User story belongs to different project, or link already exists
+- `400 BAD_REQUEST` - Invalid request data or link already exists
 - `500 INTERNAL_ERROR` - Database error

 ## DELETE `/api/feature/:id/assign-user-story`